Economy of Iran: Oil and gas industry

 Pipelines move oil from the fields to the refineries and to such exporting ports as Abadan, Bandar-e Mashur and Kharg Island.
-Since 1997, Iran's state-owned oil and gas industry has entered into major exploration and production agreements with foreign consortia.
+Since 1997, Iran's state-owned oil and gas industry has entered into major exploration and production agreements with foreign consortiums.
 In 2008 the Iranian Oil Bourse (IOB) was inaugurated in Kish Island.
 The IOB trades petroleum, petrochemicals and gas in various currencies.
 Trading is primarily in the euro and rial along with other major currencies, not including the US dollar.
 According to the Petroleum Ministry, Iran plans to invest $500 billion in its oil sector by 2025.

 As of August 2025 the crude oil price declined by 15.44% since August 2024.
 In addition, the International Energy Agency (IEA) says global demand in 2025 is expected to grow by less than 700,000 barrels per day (bpd), while supply is set to rise by 2.5 million bpd— resulting in a surplus of more than 1.8 million bpd and consequently, a further decline in oil price is expected.
 The decline of oil price is expected to further aggravate Iran's economic situation since Iran is heavily dependent on Chinese refiners that take advantage on Iran's difficulties to sell oil in the global markets.